 Anagh Coar school assembly

-Marine wildlife of the Isle of Man (powerpoint presentation) 1hr – Single class £30 -whole year group £50 – entire school assembly £70
+Marine wildlife of the Isle of Man.
+Suitable for any age.
+1hr – Single class £30 -whole year group £50 – entire school assembly £70

-An engaging and interactive look at cetaceans, seals and basking sharks and how to tell the different species apart.
+An engaging look at whales, dolphins, porpoises, seals and basking sharks and how to tell the different species apart.
 Spot the difference by looking at head shape, fin shape, scarring and colour.
 Learn how dolphins and whales communicate, hunt and socialise.
 Measure out the different species using a 30 metre tape.
 Tips on how to go out spotting for yourselves and good places to look.
 Q&A. This talk is ideal for an entire school assembly and can be adjusted to suit any age group.
 Jen will bring Perkyn the porpoise.

 Marine predators – Not Just Sharks and Killer Whales! – Single class £30- whole year group £50

-Youth groups (Rainbows-Guides and Beavers-Scouts) £30 for an hour
+Youth groups (Rainbows-Guides and Beavers-Scouts) £2 per child.
+Up to an hour.

 A hands-on, interactive session aimed at small groups: